tlgleo/Circular_Cooperation_MARL/README.md

-# Circular Social Dilemma with Reinforcement Learning
+# Asymmetric and Circular Sequential Social Dilemmas with Reinforcement Learning and Graph-based Tit-for-Tat

 ## Requirements
 - Python: requirements.txt
-- graphbasedTFT and circular_collect (see Installation)
+- graphbasedTFT and circular_collect (see Installation below)
 - Other: ffmpeg (for video rendering)

 ## Installation